Wednesday, December 03, 2025

 By this time, I had acquired my No. 3 partner, or 'significant other'—a designation we grant men with whom we have lived and who we have managed to endure for more than a year.
 More crucially, he was my second consecutive partner who was positive, making us what the public health apparatus referred to with such cold precision: a sero-discordant couple.

-More significantly, I was now a study in conscious, desperate re-design.
-I was spending up to two hours daily building a physical appearance that, by all external metrics, was the very physical ideal of the gay man.
+I had made myself into a study in conscious, desperate re-design.
+I was spending up to two hours daily building a physical appearance that, by all external metrics, was the very physical ideal of a gay man.
 This ideal was confirmed during our travels to social and fundraising events.
 Yet, when I looked in the mirror, the triumph was never complete.
 I still saw that skinny kid with the mouse-colored hair.
 The attention, which I both relished and relied upon, was internally befuddling; the performance was flawless, but the validation felt empty.

 Simultaneously, my professional reputation was expanding exponentially.
 I was supporting the growth of the first nation-wide chain of community-based HIV/AIDS specialty pharmacies, routinely traveling to 32 of the largest US cities.
 In these places, I was not merely a corporate representative; I met frequently with local HIV/AIDS community organizations, sharing best practices and cultivating a network of leaders.
 I was thus becoming a recognized expert—a key node in a national network of knowledge—setting myself up as an authority across the country.